 What the Careers Service can do for you

-- understand the importance of considering current and future job trends in your career decision making
+- the importance of looking at current and future job trends when planning your career

 Services for young people